What is Model Context Protocol (MCP)? A Guide for Product Managers

 For most teams, licensing is the pragmatic choice.
 Unless integrations themselves are your core IP, building your own MCP server drains resources you'd rather spend on unique product features.

-Unified MCP — the practical path to production AI
+Unified MCP — the practical path toward production AI

-What it is: A hosted MCP server that gives your AI copilot real-time, permissioned access to your customers' SaaS data and actions—without building bespoke connectors or prompt glue.
+What it is: A hosted MCP server that gives your AI copilot real-time, permissioned access to your customers' SaaS data and actions—without building bespoke integrations or prompt scaffolding.

 What PMs get: